-Chris Hamblin was named the Branca Family Head Coach for Harvard Women's Soccer in March, 2016, and begins his third season at the helm of the program in 2018.
+Chris Hamblin was named the Branca Family Head Coach for Harvard Women's Soccer in March, 2016, and begins his fourth season at the helm of the program in 2019.
 Hamblin initially joined the Harvard women's soccer staff as an assistant coach on August 22, 2011 and served five seasons in the role prior to his promotion to head coach.

 Winning the Ivy League title in his first season at the helm, Hamblin was the Ivy League's Coach of the Year after guiding the program to an unbeaten record (5-0-2) in conference play.
 The Ancient Eight title was the Crimson's third in four years, and Harvard advanced to the NCAA Tournament for a first-round contest at Rutgers.
 Senior Margaret Purce was an All-American and the Ivy League Offensive Player of the Year, while six student-athletes earned all-conference recognition.

 Hamblin helped to guide Harvard to its second-straight 5-1-1 Ivy League mark in 2015, his last season as an assistant, as the team finished with a winning record for the ninth-straight year.
 The Crimson finished second in the Ancient Eight but led the way with eight student-athletes receiving All-Ivy recognition.
 Harvard led the Ivy League with only three goals allowed in conference play.